Americans in Cuba

 Read some books (dump the Lonely Planet, they spent 15 days in Cuba and listened to what the Cubans told them (50% is dead wrong)) and realize that Cuba is a totally different cup of tea.
 A good start would be this site and our book… Please read it and ask your money back if you don’t like it!
 It will enhance your comprehension of a very weird country and improve your stay in ‘The working man’s Paradise’!

 Just don’t.
 They will see you’re in Cuba and block your account for a few months at best.
-Just leave your PayPal account alone!
+Just leave your Finances alone!
 So Do Not order our book while in Cuba plz.
 While we’re PayPal bashing: Please don’t put the word ‘CUBA’ in the comment section when ordering our book… Por Favor!
+Trump is bashing Cuba and causes a lot of problems.
+Make as less institutions as possible aware of you stay in Cuba.
+It can have dramatic effects!
+If you have to, use a VPN!

 On the ‘get the book‘ page we’ll give you a tip that will save you about two hours in Cuba.
 Just circumvent procedures in a legal way!